rimonim/statistically-optimal-wordle/README.md

   # Make the first guess (always "roate") and update the dictionary
   dictionary <- dictionary_update_printed(unlist(strsplit("roate", "")), answer, answer_dictionary)
   cat("\n")
+  # Loop for the other 5 guesses
   for (try in 1:5) {
+    # If there's only one option left, guess it and end the game.
     if (length(dictionary) == 1) {
       cat(paste0("\033[48;5;46m", paste(dictionary[[1]], collapse = "")))
       cat("\n")
       break
     }
+    # If there are two options left, guess the first.
+If that's the answer, end the game.
+If not, guess the next one and end the game.
     if (length(dictionary) == 2) {
       if (paste(guess_dictionary[[1]], collapse = "") == paste(answer, collapse = "")){
         dictionary <- dictionary_update_printed(dictionary[[1]], answer, dictionary)